 Many chief financial officers (CFOs) are excited by the opportunity to lead a private equity portfolio company’s financials.
-The position looks good on a resume, often comes with a certain prestige and monetary bump; however, many CFOs do not realize what it takes to be successful at a private equity backed company.
-According to a 2019 survey, the turnover rate for private equity (PE) CFOs is greater than 80 percent.
-A majority of these exits take place within the first two years of a PE firm acquiring a company.
+Being a private equity CFO looks good on a resume, often comes with a certain prestige and monetary bump; however, many CFOs do not realize what it takes to be successful at a private equity-backed company.
+According to a 2019 survey, the turnover rate for private equity CFO’s is greater than 80 percent.
+A majority of these exits take place within the first two years of a private equity (PE) firm acquiring a company.
 CFOs are not meeting expectations or understanding their role in driving value.
 When this happens, PE firms don’t see the results they expected and contact me, an executive recruiter, to find a new CFO candidate.

 Private equity environments are very demanding, and it can be difficult for the CFO to know which skills need to be honed and which pitfalls to avoid.
 To make the transition to a PE backed company a little easier, below are four pieces of advice private equity operating partners and executives want CFOs to know.